Plan-A-bit/llm-feed-bot/README.md

 python3 llm_bot.py in a 2nd shell.

-The Man page tab has a fetch button just press once i's a background proces that takes a minute or 3.
+The Man page tab has a fetch button just press once it's a background proces that takes a minute or 3.

 ## How to Install & Use